-As per the PMBOK Guide 5th edition, “A project expediter works as staff assistant and communications coordinator.
-The expediter cannot personally make or enforce decisions.”
+A project expediter works as a staff assistant and coordinates communications.
+They cannot make or enforce decisions.

 Simply put, the role of a project expediter is to facilitate communication.

 Project coordinators have the power to make a few decisions and they report to a higher-level manager.

 In most cases, the role of the project coordinator is similar to the project expediter, but they have some authority over the decision-making process.

 A project manager can have a project coordinator to help them in monitoring and controlling project progress.

 The Differences Between the Project Expediter and the Project Coordinator